The following information refers to TuneCore Distribution (streaming and download revenue) only.

 You need to accept the invitation to the split to start receiving your royalties!
 You'll receive an email when you've been added to a split, but you can also log in to your TuneCore dashboard to see all of the splits you've been added to.

 If a change is made to your percentage once you've accepted a split, you'll receive an email letting you know, but you won't need to re-accept it.

 Where do I see the splits I've been added to?

 You can find all of the splits you've been added to by logging in to your TuneCore dashboard, clicking the notification icon on the top right, and then clicking on a splits notification!

 You can also click "Money & Analytics" at the top of your dashboard, then go to "My Splits Invites" in the dropdown menu.
 From there, you can filter by Pending or Accepted splits and see the details of the splits you've been added to!

 I have a question about a split I'm a collaborator on.
 What do I do?

-Please note: TuneCore's Artist Support team cannot assist collaborators with any split-related inquiries/disputes.
+TuneCore's Artist Support team cannot assist collaborators with any split-related inquiries/disputes.

-If you have a question about your percentage of a split or any other issues regarding a specific split, please reach out to the Main Account Holder/Splits Creator that created the split in question.
+If you have a question about your percentage of a split or any other issues regarding a specific split, please reach out to the Main Account Holder/Splits Creator who created the split in question.